Vaping CBD 101: An Overview of The Risks Benefits Of Vaping With CBD

 Vaping works so quickly because it’s one of the most bioavailable ways to take CBD.
 We explained more about bioavailability and CBD in this brief video:

 Vaping also allows users the ability to remain discreet and consume CBD in public.
 With a tank or a vape pen, a dose is never further away than your pants.

 An Introduction To Vaping CBD: Know Your Equipment

 Not every vape is the same, but they all have four basic components: a battery, a heating element (also known as an atomizer), a mouthpiece and a chamber to hold the material to be vaped.
 The heating element vaporizes whatever material it comes in contact with in the chamber and the user inhales the vapor through the mouthpiece.

 When it comes to tank style vapes, there are yet another two variations: disposable and refillable.
-Disposable vapes (also known as “cartomizers” because they use prefilled, disposable cartridges) tend to be made with cheaper materials and are of questionable quality.
+Disposable vapes (also known as “cartomizers” because they use prefilled, disposable cartridges) are convenient and easy to find.
+However, some are made with cheaper materials and are of questionable quality.
 If used improperly, the coil and wick can burn up, leaving the entire system useless.
-Users add their own e-liquid to refillable vapes and the heating coils are replaceable on some.
+With a refillable vape, users add their own e-liquid to and the heating coils are often replaceable.

 There are also more complex, rebuildable vapes for advanced users who want to control every aspect of the vape hardware.
 However, these require a higher level of knowledge than the average user possesses or is willing to invest.

 Pen-style vapes are used for concentrates.
 It consists of a chamber with a metal heating coil in the bottom that vaporizes concentrated CBD isolate placed directly on the coils.